dimforge/ncollide/docs/collision_detection_pipeline.md

 the user may add their own contact and proximity event handlers to those.

 The `narrow_phase::DefaultNarrowPhase` is the default implementation of the narrow phase and should be suitable for most applications.
+It handles both persistent proximity detection and persistent contact generation.

 ## Persistent proximity detection
 Persistent proximity detection algorithms differ from the